redis/ioredis/README.md

 });
 ```

-This feature is useful when using Amazon ElastiCache.
-Once failover happens, Amazon ElastiCache will switch the master we currently connected with to a slave, leading to the following writes fails with the error `READONLY`.
+This feature is useful when using Amazon ElastiCache instances with Auto-failover disabled.
+On these instances, test your `reconnectOnError` handler by manually promoting the replica node to the primary role using the AWS console.
+The following writes fail with the error `READONLY`.
 Using `reconnectOnError`, we can force the connection to reconnect on this error in order to connect to the new master.
 Furthermore, if the `reconnectOnError` returns `2`, ioredis will resend the failed command after reconnecting.

+On ElastiCache insances with Auto-failover enabled, `reconnectOnError` does not execute.
+Instead of returning a Redis error, AWS closes all connections to the master endpoint until the new primary node is ready. ioredis reconnects via `retryStrategy` instead of `reconnectOnError` after about a minute.
+On ElastiCache insances with Auto-failover enabled, test failover events with the `Failover primary` option in the AWS console.

 ## Connection Events